ReactiveMongo/Play-ReactiveMongo/README.txt

-MongoDB Async Support to Play!
-Framework 2.0 based on Mongo Async Driver developed by Stephane Godbillon
+ReactiveMongo Support to Play!
+Framework 2.0 based on ReactiveMongo Driver developed by Stephane Godbillon